Jeffersonlii/Where-Am-I-/README.md

 Send your custom link to any friend to  share your current location

-need a config file for google map to work
+- Need a config file for google map to work
 View config.py.example for schema

+- deletion of old db entries is automated by pythonanywhere, not in code

 Currently hosted at https://jeffersonlii.pythonanywhere.com/